-- The dressing will be changed by the nurse.
-We will give you instructions to look after your surgical wound. - Your physiotherapist will give you instructions regarding your exercises and the next steps of your rehabilitation. - You will be informed of any restrictions that may apply. - We will ensure that you know how to properly use the functional equipment you will need (walker, cane, reaching aid...). - You will receive a prescription for all the medications you will need: anticoagulant, analgesics. - We will specify your next appointments with the orthopaedic surgeon - The care team will make arrangements for follow-up by the CLSC.
+- The dressing will be change by the nurse.
+We will give you instructions to look after your surgical wound. - Your physiotherapist will give you instructions regarding your exercises and the next steps of your rehabilitation. - You will be informed of any restrictions that may apply. - We will ensure that you know how to properly use the functional equipment you will need (walker, cane, reaching aid...). - You will receive a prescription for all the medications you will need: anticoagulant, analgesics. - We will specify your next appointments with the orthopaedic surgeon. - The care team will make arrangements for follow-up by the CLSC. - Within the first day of your hospital stay, we will review with you the arrangements for your discharge from the hospital, the identity of your coach and who will be responsible for taking you home.